foxxyz/loupedeck/README.md

 #### Event: `'connect'`

 Emitted when connection to the device succeeds.
+Includes an info object containing:

+ - `address`: Connection address (E.G. serial path or websocket address)

+#### Event: `'disconnect'`

+Emitted when a device disconnects for any reason.
+First argument for the event is an `Error` object in case of an abnormal disconnect (otherwise `undefined`).

 #### Event: `'down'`